maquanhong/FMDBMigrationManager/README.md

 ### Migration Naming

 FMDBMigrationManager favors migrations that are expressed as flat SQL files.
 These files can then be included into the host project via any `NSBundle`.
-In order for FMDBMigrationManager to be able to identify migration files within the bundle and interet the version they represent, the filename must encode the versioning data and may optionally include a descriptive name for the migration.
+In order for FMDBMigrationManager to be able to identify migration files within the bundle and interest the version they represent, the filename must encode the versioning data and may optionally include a descriptive name for the migration.
 Migrations filenames are matched with a regular expression that will recognize filenames of the form: `(<Numeric Version Number>)_?(<Descriptive Name)?.sql`.
 The name is optional but if included must be delimited by an underscore, but the version and the
 .sql file extension are mandatory.